PGBSean/Latitude-3580-OpenCore/README.md

 WARNING ⚠️: I  do not responsible for lost personal data, or malfunction hard drive. **You are doing this at your own RISK.**

-UPDATE LOG:
-- If you want to live on a bleeding edge, help me by trying out the pre-release version!
-The pre-release version includes updated kexts, drivers, added support for macOS Ventura, and minor fixes.

 Anyways, back to the topic 💁‍♂️

 This EFI applys to: